ardanlabs/gotraining/topics/go/README.md

         * 34% : Complex bugs
 * 8% : Failures from latent human errors

+**Quotes**

+_"Failure is expected, failure is not an odd case.
+Design systems that help you identify failure.
+Design systems that can recover from failure."_ - JBD

+_"Product excellence is the difference between something that only works under certain conditions, and something that only breaks under certain conditions"._ - Kelsey Hightower

 **Resources:**

 [Software Development for Infrastructure](http://www.stroustrup.com/Software-for-infrastructure.pdf) - Bjarne Stroustrup